espageti/Planet-Generator-OpenGL/README.md

 - **Dear ImGui**

 ## Controls
-Look around with mouse, move around with WASD
+Look around with mouse, move around with WASD.
+Press Escape to interact with settings menu.

 ## Prerequisites
 CMake (version 3.15 or newer recommended)